Notable Use of the Long Take in Motion Pictures

 A long take is continuous shot in a motion picture with no cuts, photographed from a single camera.
 Generally long shots run several minutes.
 In order to accommodate changing scenery or moving actors, the camera is often on a dolly or studio crane.
 The steadicam is often used in long takes after its invention in the 1970s.

 Long takes are rare because of their relatively high expense and complexity.
 Long takes require extensive technical coordination among the camera operators, lighting technicians, and actors.
+All lights, camera positions, props, and actors must be preset for the entire scene before each take.
 Long takes are also unforgiving of mistakes, requiring a retake from the beginning.
-The time involved in extensive planning, coordination, and retakes is costly in labor dollars.
+The time involved in extensive planning, coordination, full environment setup, and retakes is costly in labor dollars.
 Culturally the population has become accustomed to cuts in motion pictures, so there are no continuity reasons for long takes.
 However, when done well, the long take is often an object of beauty as well as cinematic craftsmanship.
 The long take is the director's and cinematographer's éclat, raison d'être, tour de force, sine qua non, and ipso facto.

 The term "long shot" is often used to mean "long take."
 More often "long shot" refers to a scene where camera is positioned to take in a large area, such as the actors included with their surroundings.